-ii) Potential participants may present directly to the study team via the website or telephone.
-The study team will provide information about potentially joining the trial, the steps involved, and guide them through the consent and enrolment process.

-iii) A General Practice may be contacted by a potential participant or the practice may choose to contact patients, preferably by text (or by letter), who they have screened from their GP Practice list and who fall into the correct age and co-morbidity categories.
-Practices can also choose to screen contacts from the previous 14 days for potentially eligible participants to discuss participation in the study.
-They will then direct them to the trial enrolment website or seek verbal consent if they are happy to be contacted by the trial team to discuss this further.

-iv) We will apply for section 251 under the general notice under the Health Service Control of Patient Information Regulations 2002, to support the response to COVID-19.
-This notice, which applies only in England and Wales, requires NHS Trusts, Local Authorities and others to process confidential patient information without consent for COVID-19 public health, surveillance and research purposes.
-The notice provides a temporary legal basis to avoid a breach of confidentiality for COVID-19 purposes.
-If REC approval is received we will ask NHS agencies, including (but not limited to) 'Test and Trace' to provide a list of patients who may meet the trial inclusion criteria and provide the central trial team with contact details via a secure transfer system.
+- ii) Potential participants may present directly to the study team via the website or by the study telephone contact.
+The study team can provide information about joining the trial and guide them through the consent and enrolment process. - iii) A General Practice may be contacted by a potential participant or the practice may contact patients, by text (or by letter), who may match the trial eligibility criteria, through running searches of their database.
+They will then direct patients to the trial enrolment website or seek verbal consent to be contacted by the trial team. - iv) If approved in the UK, section 251 under the General Notice under the Health Service Control of Patient Information Regulations 2002, which applies only in England and Wales, will require NHS Trusts, Local Authorities and others to provide patient information without consent for COVID-19 public health, surveillance and research purposes The notice provides a temporary legal basis to avoid a breach of confidentiality for COVID-19 purposes.
+If REC approval is received, we will ask NHS agencies, including (but not limited to) 'Test and Trace' to provide the trial teams with a list of patients who may meet the trial inclusion criteria, via a secure transfer system.